richardtheb/local-talking-llm/README.md

 ![voice_assistant](https://github.com/vndee/local-talking-llm/assets/28271488/858a6991-9c9b-4518-90a9-8263ad9ad767)

 ### Techstack
 First, you should set up a virtual Python environment.

-You have several options for this, including pyenv, virtualenv, poetry, and others that serve a similar purpose.
-Personally, I'll use Poetry for this tutorial due to my personal preferences.
-Here are several crucial libraries you'll need to install:
+Do this by cloning this repository, installing Poetry with Pipx and then isntalling from the cloned diretory.

+This installs, anong others:
 - **rich**: For a visually appealing console output.
 - **openai-whisper**: A robust tool for speech-to-text conversion.
 - **suno-bark**: A cutting-edge library for text-to-speech synthesis, ensuring high-quality audio output.